Loading...

 Recommended visit duration: 1-2 hours

-👉 See FULL guide to Kyoto City KYOCERA Museum of Art (with baby)Price starts from
+👉 See FULL guide to Kyoto City KYOCERA Museum of Art (with baby)Average price

 Babies are allowed; ramps, nursing room, diaper tables and baby beds aid caretakers, yet no stroller rental and a few interior steps mean a carrier is advisable indoors.